Here, I present some of my private projects, which were often mentioned in international media.

 In recent years, this has resulted in a number of smaller and larger projects.

-HexEd.it is used for training purposes in many schools and universities around the world and has already been translated into over 40 languages.https://hexed.it
+HexEd.it is used for training purposes in many schools and universities around the world, has already been translated into over 40 languages and has more than 4500 unique visitors use the app every day.https://hexed.it

 2019+ Command line tool which can be integrated into your own projects to ensure that the Node.js dependencies used are up-to-date.https://www.npmjs.com/package/check-outdated

 Since I've always been interested in computer games, some self-written browser-based casual games should of course not be missing.

 2009-2010 Macuro is a unique Sokoban puzzle game.

 The goal of the game is to use the green cube to roll all colored cubes onto the floor area with the same color.
 The green cube is controlled by the player and can dock other cubes, similar to an electromagnet - hence the name MAgnetic CUbe ROlling.https://macuro.de

 2015 Dice Rolling is a logic game with the goal to move cubes on given target areas.
 With every interaction the number of eyes on the moving cube is reduced.
 At the end, all dice on the target areas need to have no more eyes left.https://www.duttke.de/projects/dicerolling/